Comfort food made healthy

 Add extra vegetables to your sauce to bulk it out.

-Try adding chopped mushrooms, carrots, capsicum, or courgette.
+Try adding chopped mushrooms, carrots, capsicum, or zucchini.
 This will not only taste great but also makes your dish go further.

 Use flat breads such as wholemeal pita instead of traditional pizza bases.
 These will provide extra fibre.

 Try using small dollops of low fat ricotta cheese on top of your pizza for an extra creamy, cheesy flavour and reduce the amount of other cheeses.
 Ricotta is lower in energy than cheeses such as cheddar and mozzarella.